TomMonks/forecast-tools/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TomMonks/forecast-tools/master)
 [![Python 3.6+](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/release/python-360+/)

- **Fundamental tools to support the forecasting process in python.**

  forecast-tools has been developed to support forecasting education and applied forecasting research.
 It is MIT licensed and freely available to practitioners, students and researchers via PyPi.
 There is a long term plan to make forecast-tools available via conda-forge.

-## Two ways to checkout forecast-tools
+## Two simple ways to explore forecast-tools

 1. `pip install forecast-tools`
 2. Click on the launch-binder at the top of this readme.
 This will open example Jupyter notebooks in the cloud via Binder.